 They cannot be used for word processing or activities that require software other that a web browser.

-Office 365 is a suite of web-based tools hosted by Microsoft.
-In addition to email and calendaring features, Office 365 provides multiple online applications such as OneDrive, the Office Suite and additional productivity tools.
+Microsoft 365 is a suite of web-based tools hosted by Microsoft.
+In addition to email and calendaring features, Microsoft 365 provides multiple online applications such as OneDrive, the Office Suite and additional productivity tools.

 The University of Akron offers OneDrive as a cloud storage solution free of cost to all active faculty, staff, and students.